todatech/csda-lab/lab1/lab1_submission.md

         474   329             Jurassic Park   1993-06-11
         521   424          Schindler's List   1993-11-29

-    The same has been applies to the different genres.
+    The same has been applied to the different genres.
 The following table includes the Top Ten Movies in the Romance category:

         Top Movies in Romance:
              id                                  title release_date